 Swing down the sun visors and lift the cover to expose the vanity mirror.
-If your vehicle has lighted vanity mirrors, the lamps come on when you open the cover.
-Do not drive with the cover lifted due to possible glare to other drivers behind or to the side of the vehicle.
+Do not drive with the cover lifted due to possible glare impeding other drivers behind or to the side of the vehicle.

 Theft-Deterrent Systems

 Vehicle theft is big business, especially in some cities.
 Although your vehicle has a number of theft-deterrent features, we know that nothing we put on it can make it impossible to steal.